 How much care are you putting into your sales campaign messages?
 Do they look like they’ve been carefully crafted?
 Or do they look like they were typed out in 5 minutes at 3 am?
 No matter how amazing your product or service is, if you haven’t taken the time to at least run a spell check over your email, why should I take the time to read it?
 Seriously.
 It costs nothing, and with free services like Grammarly you can make sure you’re making the right impression.

-Whether you’re lucky in love or not, by following the above tips you can make sure your next campaign charms your prospects and gets you a second date.
+Whether you’re lucky in love or not, by following Reply dating rules you can make sure your next campaign charms your prospects and gets you a second date.

 What about your dating rules?

 Share your own tips and tricks that work for both business (especially if you’re in sales) and personal life and win one of $100-$400 prizes to cover your Valentine’s dinner or a bottle of wine if you’re a connoisseur!